goreleaser/goreleaser/www/docs/customization/ko.md

   - SOMETHING=value

-  # Bare uses a tag on the KO_DOCKER_REPO without anything additional.
+  # Bare uses a tag on the $KO_DOCKER_REPO without anything additional.
   bare: true

   # Whether to preserve the full import path after the repository name.